Grantcz/WeatherWatcher/README.md

 # WeatherWatcher

-a weather service webapp built with Vue.js & using the API from OpenWeatherMap.org to show current weather & a five day hourly forecast for cities inside the US.
+a weather service web application built using Vue.js & the API from [OpenWeatherMap.org](https://openweathermap.org/api) to multiple forecasts like current weather, a five day and hourly forecast for any cities inside the US.

+## Check Your Weather

+Head [here](https://grantcz.github.io/WeatherWatcher/#/) and type in the name of any US city you'll like to see a weather forecast for.